micag2025/micag2025/README.md

 I'm Michela!

-I'm a data analyst and I'm currently learning from DeepLearningAI digital platform how to use my Python skills in handeling with LLMs.
-Here you can find an overview of open source projects that I have achieved from the DeepLearninigAI.
+I'm a data analyst and I'm currently working in handeling with LLMs.
+Here you can find an overview of open source projects that I have achieved till now!

-I'm looking to collaborate on Python projects.

 You can also find me on Linkedin.
 <!--